 The following examples demonstrate the calculation:

-For a local employee with gross salary of USD 1,000, the net income will be USD 834 and the total cost for employer will be USD 1,215.
+For a local employee with a gross salary of USD 1,000, the net income will be USD 834 and the total cost for employer will be USD 1,215.

 Decree 143/2018 has come into effect since December 2018 and it requires employer to pay social insurance for foreign employees.
 Starting January 2022, the rates for local and foreign employees should be equal.
 The payment of the social insurance will allow foreigners to receive pension allowance after retirement in Vietnam or one-time pension payment upon their leaving Vietnam.